Get constructive feedback from experts

 Tom works hands-on with photographers and agencies to maximize each image’s potential in the stock marketplace.
 Services include art direction, marketing consultation, and collection editing for stock and other projects.
 He has worked with clients including photographers Michele Westmorland, Water Hodges, Tom Haseltine, Lisa & John Merrill, Emily M. Wilson, and agencies Getty Images, Danita Delimont Stock Photo, and Blend Images.

 Tom will review entry level, advanced/portfolio and pro/portfolio levels.
 If you shoot travel images, Tom would be a good choice for you.
-View availability and book a session with Tom.

 Sandy Zelasko, a photographer for over 26 years, is an accomplished speaker, instructor and workshop leader.
 She works with non-profits such as the Sitka Conservation Society, Alaskan Raptor Center, The Nature Conservancy and Friends of Hellhole Canyon Open Space Preserve seeking avenues to educate the public about environmental issues.
 A freelance nature photographer specializing in wildlife, Sandy promotes ethical practices in the field of conservation photography and donates her talents for land acquisition.
 She has recently been selected as Highly Honored in the Conservation Category of the Windland Smith Rice International Awards and looks forward to reviewing student and entry level photographic portfolios.

 Sandy will review Entry and Student levels.
-View availability and book a session with Sandy.